Tshobohwa/palmapp_mobile/README.md

 - Make sure your computer and mobile device are connected to the same WIFI.

-- Then scan the QR code from the command line with your mobile device (in expo go if you are using Android or in camera if you are using iPhone)
+- Then scan the QR code from the command line with your mobile device to launch the application in it. (in Expo go if you are using Android or in camera if you are using iPhone)